liella9/nlp_final/fakenewschallenge-master/README.md

 function is defined in `util.py`.
 The predictions made are equivalent to those submitted during the competition.

-Execution of the `pred.py` file in 'train' mode encompasses steps identical to those outlined above with the exception of the model being trained as opposed to loaded from file.
-In this case, the predictions will not be identical to those submitted during the competition.

 The file name for the predictions can be changed in section '# Set file names' at the top of `pred.py`, if required.